Isaac-Fate/mathematical-analysis/_sources/Riemann-Stieltjes Integral/Mean Value Theorems for Riemann-Stieltjes Integrals.md

 and $f \in \mathfrak{R}(\alpha)$ on $[a, b]$.
 Denote the infimum and the supremum of $f$ on $[a, b]$ by $m$ and $M$, respectively.
-Then there exits a number $A$ satisfying
+Then there exists a number $A$ satisfying
 $m \leq A \leq M$ such that

 ```{math}